 In 1997, the Club moved to Georgia Public Broadcasting, the most technologically advanced public broadcasting facility in the nation.
 The Club has capitalized on this partnership by expanding its televised programming, including its political debate series, one of the largest and most extensive in the country.
 The Club rode the new wave of electronic journalism when it made its 1998 televised debate series available on its web site in full motion video and real audio.

-Today, the Club is located in 191 Peachtree building downtown.
+Today, the Club is located in 191 Peachtree Tower, located in downtown Atlanta.
 Journalists from the print, broadcast, and online communities comprise over half of the Press Club’s 600 member roster, making it one of the largest and most dynamic press clubs in the U.S. Editor & Publisher Magazine has described the Atlanta Press Club as “resurgent, a glaring anomaly at a time when press clubs around the country are fading into oblivion, victims of shrinking city press legions and changing journalistic culture.”